 Supports Windows 10, Supports macOS 10.13.6 or higher, runs on 64 bit, and comes in VST, VST3, AU, and AAX formats.

-InPhase by Waves Audio is a magnificent tool that can be very effective in correcting phase to the last detail.
+Very effective in correcting phase to the last detail.
 It’s possible to quickly adapt to any situation and be highly precise when you need to get surgical.

-This tool would be beneficial if you’re a mix engineer and you receive a stereo low synth track on your session and want to make sure that’s all good before mixing so that you don’t have to spend a lot of time trying to figure out what’s wrong with you’re low-end to realize it was that synth phasing all along.
+It would be beneficial if you’re a mix engineer and you receive a stereo low synth track on your session and want to make sure that’s all good before mixing so that you don’t have to spend a lot of time trying to figure out what’s wrong with you’re low-end to realize it was that synth phasing all along.

 1. Eventide Precision Time Align